sealtd-robotics/Stride_Plotting_GUI/Readme.md

 * Note: Close the figure after viewing it to resume using the GUI.

 6. To apply a filter to the selected data before plotting, click the 'Filter' button and then plot/subplot as normal.
 The filter type used is a 4th order, digital lowpass Butterworth filter, with a sampling frequency determined by the mode of time deltas and a cutoff frequency of 2Hz.
 This will update the values of items selected in the listbox.
+If a selected value has already been filtered, then clicking "Filter" again will apply the filter a 2nd time.
 If an item from the listbox is deselected, the variable will remain filtered even if it is later reselected.
-To remove the filter from the data, click 'Read CSV' again and reselect listbox values
+To remove the filter from the data, click 'Read CSV' again and reselect listbox values.
 <br/>

 7. To plot the Desired and Actual path of STRIDE, click the 'Select/Plot Path' button.
 Select the folder containing the path file (.txt) in the same way a folder was selected in Step 1.
 A window will appear with the .txt files in the folder.
 Click the desired file and then press 'Open' (or double click the .txt file).
 A plot will automatically pop up in a new window for each CSV.